Dmocrito/Keymaker/README.md

 * *Are you tired to use always the same short passwords for everything?*

-* *Is your meaty human brain unable to remembering a mere list of arrays with pseudo-aleatory combinations of less than two dozens of characters?*
+* *Is your meaty human brain unable to remember a mere list of arrays with pseudo-aleatory combinations of fewer than two dozen characters?*

 * *Is that new fancy website that you tried to log on complaining that yours is too short again?*

-Well, if you are familiar with some of these situations, I may have a solution for you!
+If you are familiar with some of these situations, I may have a solution for you!

-Behold Ladies and Gentlemen, here I'm glad to introduce the *Keymaker*, a program that takes your human-like easy-to-memorize password and transforms it into a longer, harder and non-human-like password that you can use whatever you wish, always under your responsibility ;b
+Behold!
+Ladies and Gentlemen, here I'm glad to introduce the *Keymaker*, a program that takes your human-like easy-to-memorize password and transforms it into a longer, harder, and non-human-like password that you can use whatever you wish, always under your responsibility ;b

 ## What you will find here
-The *Keymaker* is a program that facilitates the generation of strong passwords, even if you still want to keep using your easy-to-memorize ones.
+The *Keymaker* program facilitates the generation of strong passwords, even if you still want to keep using your easy-to-memorize ones.
 The *Keymaker* contains a *MasterKey* that you can customize to guarantee that all your generated new passwords will be unique and only known by you.

 To sum up, the program works using three main parts: